TechGiovanni/Network-Architecture-and-Cyber-Security-Lab/README.md

 ## Objective

-The Real World Network Architecture and CyberSecurity Lab aims to establish a controlled environment simulating and detecting cyber attacks, setup up and secure Routers, Switches using security best practices, User provisioning and deprovisioning, as well as other system administration responsibilities.
+This Real-World Network Architecture and CyberSecurity Lab aims to establish a controlled environment simulating and detecting cyber attacks, setup up and secure Routers, Switches using security best practices, User provisioning and deprovisioning, as well as other system administration responsibilities.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real world attack scenarios, perform system and network documentation.

 This hands-on experience was designed to deepen understanding of network security, Network architecture, attack patterns, and defensive strategies.